gwdistsys18/gwdistsys18.github.io/hw-2-kv.md

  - Support a **MULTIGET** operation that allows several key/value pairs to be retrieved in a single connection
  - Support for large value sizes
  - Support for both TCP and UDP
+ - Evaluation of the server with clients on at least 3 different machines spread across a WAN environment (they cannot all be on the GW network)
  - Something else (you must post your idea to Piazza to get approval)